Click here to return to Shelby's BracketWAG.com home page

 5. After the top four seed lines have been assigned, the committee will review the relative strengths of the regions by adding the “true seed” numbers in each region to determine if any severe numerical imbalance exists.
 Generally, no more than five points should separate the lowest and highest total.

-If possible, rematches of non-conference regular-season games should be avoided in the First Four and second round.
+1. If possible, rematches of non-conference regular-season games should be avoided in the First Four and first round.

-If possible, rematches from the previous two tournaments should be avoided in the second round.
+3. If possible, rematches from the previous two tournaments should be avoided in the first round.

 Rating Percentage Index (RPI)